A marathon is a major physical feat, so it’s no surprise that training for one takes a long time.

-Furthermore, even once you have passed the beginner stage and have a year of training in your legs, most marathoners will tell you that it took months to train for their first marathon.
+Furthermore, even once you have passed the beginner stage and have a year of training in your legs, most marathoners will tell you it took months to train for their first marathon.

-While we absolutely recommend a minimum of a 16-20 week plan for first-timers, depending on your current fitness level, an 8 week marathon training plan can potentially get you in race-ready shape.
+While we recommend a minimum of a 16-20 week plan for first-timers, depending on your current fitness level, an 8 week marathon training plan can potentially get you in race-ready shape.

 In this guide, we will provide an 8 week marathon training plan for runners who feel fit enough to train for a marathon in only 2 months.